jhupsycholing/mturk-microbatcher/README.md

   - Expire, Delete, or Approve Assignments for a given HIT
   - Switch easily between Sandbox and Mechanical Turk

 This first release of the Study Manager is designed specifically for Ibex experiments, but it contains helper functions for custom experiments that the researcher can host directly from the server.
-We use the application for this purpose in our lab, and I will provide a dummy example soon that fully demonstrates this alternative functionality.
+We use the application for this purpose in our lab, and we will provide a dummy example soon that fully demonstrates this alternative functionality.

 **This application was developed by Brian Leonard (bleona10@jhu.edu) in his capacity as Lab Manager of the JHU Computation and Psycholinguistics Lab (http://jhpsycholing.webfactional.com/), which is overseen by Dr. Tal Linzen (http://tallinzen.net)**

 ## Installation

-Currently, we find it easiest to set up `mTurk Study Manager` as a Heroku application using an SQLAlchemy database.
+Currently, we find it easiest to set up the `mTurk Study Manager` as a Heroku application using an SQLAlchemy database.
 Otherwise, the user will need to use their own computer as a high-traffic server or use a service like webfactional for hosting.
 These options will be fleshed out soon.

 First, clone this repository into a directory on your computer